 Links to ACC Women's Basketball Legends coverage

-During her journalism career, she earned multiple Emmy, Best of Gannett, Associated Press, NABJ, and AABJ awards for writing, producing, reporting, cinematography, and editing and numerous other Emmy awards, as part of a team.
+During her journalism career, she earned multiple Emmy, Best of Gannett, Associated Press, NABJ, AABJ and other prestigious media awards for writing, producing, reporting, cinematography, and editing and numerous other Emmy awards, as part of a team.
 Collins has worked in the national network and top-ten market: including ESPN programming and Network NBC News Channel with former NBC News president, Steve Capus.
 From her beginnings as an anchor, she has worked in almost every position in a newsroom but considers her forte as producing special programs and investigative journalism.
 Throughout her career, she has covered many national and international events such as the Olympics, Super Bowl, the Susan Smith drownings, Oklahoma City Bombings, Michael Jackson abuse allegations, the Atlanta Bombings, the Gullah Geechee connection and stories on relocating Self throughout the Diaspora.
 She is extremely effective in management, leadership and collaboration.

-In academia, she was selected as one of the Top 50 Journalism Professors in the nation of 2012 by Journalismdegree.org and has received first place in a national competition for her teaching, service, creative endeavor, and research called the Baskett Mosse National Award for Faculty Development AEJMC 2017, “Best in Digital” for her website of inclusion and diversity called Hearmyvoiceonline.com AEJMC 2017, and has, consistently, made the Teachers of Excellence List at the University of Illinois, Urbana-Champaign since 2013.
+In academia, she was selected as one of the Top 50 Journalism Professors in the nation of 2012 by Journalismdegree.org and has received first place in a national competition for her teaching, service, creative endeavor, and research called the Baskett Mosse National Award for Faculty Development AEJMC 2017, “Best in Digital” 2nd place, for her website of inclusion and diversity called Hearmyvoiceonline.com AEJMC 2017, and has, consistently, made the Teachers of Excellence List at the University of Illinois, Urbana-Champaign since 2013.
 She was also awarded a Faculty of Excellence award by the Department of Minority Affairs at Eastern Illinois University and an Excellence Award for Teaching and Service at Hampton University.
-College newsrooms she has assisted in as faculty advisor or facilitator, have been award winning including a NABJ, Virginia Chapter award for original news-magazine show at Hampton called "Sound Off," and numerous College Regional Emmy, INBA, SINBA and SPJ awards at Eastern Illinois University.
+College newsrooms she has worked in as faculty advisor or facilitator, have been award winning including a NABJ, Virginia Chapter award for original news-magazine show at Hampton called "Sound Off," and numerous College Regional Emmy, INBA, SINBA and SPJ awards at Eastern Illinois University.

 Whether she’s teaching video storytelling for broadcast, multimedia, or digital distribution, students learn from intense hands-on activities, management skills engagement on how to exercise their authentic voice with respect for diverse opinions and voices.
 “It is my belief that each student is special and has something unique and special to offer the world.
 My job is to assist them on their journey to find just what that “something” is.
-My approach is to teach the human who happens to be a student and I always look forward to meeting my students each semester and each organization and client.”
+My approach is to teach the human being who happens to be a student and I always look forward to meeting my students each semester as well as each organization and client.”

 Collins is a Kopenhaver Fellow and was selected one of sixteen participants at the Poynter Diverse Voices workshop in 2017.
-She earned a leadership certification from Progressive Women Leaders program, a Ph.D. in Mass Communications from the Scripps College of Communications at Ohio University-Specializing in Media Management, Leadership and Critical Cultural Theory and an Associate Certification in Women’s Studies, a Masters of Science in Journalism and a Women’s Studies Certification at the E.W.
+She earned a leadership certification from Progressive Women Leaders program, a Ph.D. in Mass Communications from the Scripps College of Communications at Ohio University-Specializing in Media Management and Leadership and an Associate Certification in Women’s Studies, a Masters of Science in Journalism and a Women’s Studies Certification at the E.W.
 Scripps School of Journalism at Ohio University, and a Bachelor of Arts degree in Speech Communications and Theatre Arts with a concentration in Communication/Rhetoric at Wake Forest University.
 While attending Wake Forest University, she was also a standout student-athlete and was recently honored by being inducted into the Women's Basketball ACC Legend Hall of Fame for Wake Forest University.